 Whilst Southwest don’t fly to every city in the USA, you can manage to get to most places (if not direct), with only one stopover – and it will still be cheaper than flying with other airlines on a direct or non-direct route.
 (Plus layover’s aren’t so bad in the USA – they’re far more interesting than any domestic airports in other countries.)

-Southwest have really good fares.
+Southwest have really good standard fares.
 Their ‘Wanna Get Away’ fare is a fare that is always so much cheaper than all other airlines…and if you book early enough, you can get a seat for the best time to fly – at a sale price.
-You can even fly direct if there are limited flights between point A and point B each day for a better price than taking a layover too.
+You can even fly direct with them, even if there are limited flights between point A and point B.

 Unlike other airlines, Southwest DO NOT allocate seats on their flights, but if you pay $15 USD, you’ll be one of the first to board because you’ll be automatically checked in for the A boarding group 24 hours before your flight.
 If you want to check in yourself, the minute your flight time hits 24 hours before departure, you can check in and you’ll at worst, be in the B group if there are A, B and C groupings on the flight.